tpolishchuk/java-core-trainings/README.md

 Review duties
 =============

-Each participant will act as reviewer and should be reviewed each workshop You can find file review_duty.txt in your own package for each workshop Review duties will be mixed each workshop and review_duty.txt will be added for each participant Do not hesitate to exchange information with each other, review and discuss task solutions
+Each participant will act as reviewer and should be reviewed each workshop.

+You can find file review_duty.txt in your own package for each workshop.

+Review duties will be mixed each workshop and review_duty.txt will be added for each participant.

+Do not hesitate to exchange information with each other, review and discuss task solutions.

 Have fun :)